LibreSolar/bms-c1/manual/4-installation.md

 The MPC3 / Microfit connector must be equipped with properly crimped wires connected to the cells and the thermistors.
 Würth sells [pre-crimped wires](https://www.we-online.com/de/components/products/em/connectors/wire-to-board/wr_mpc3/wr_mpc3_pre_crimped_wire) so that no crimping tool is needed (the low-force type is recommended).
 These wires can be cut in half and connected to the application specific wiring harness.

 The first signal connection and the very last one (respectively shown in grey and orange in the connection diagram) are used for powering up the BMS.

-If less than 16 cells are used :
+If less than 16 cells are used:

 - Route the last wire of the harness (shown in orange) to the before last Microfit pin.
 - Short the unused cell connections:
   - on the PCB using the exposed pads as per the schematic below in cyan
   - or in the wiring harness directly.

 ![BMS connections](./images/bms-c1_connections_12s.svg)